BlythMeister/Gallifrey/README.md

 Downloads
 =========

-Gallifrey is currently under development.
-We are aiming to maintain a Beta & Stable version of the app.
+Gallifrey has a beta and stable version of the app.
+**Please note**, the Beta is the current work in progress & I cannot guarantee that it is 100% stable!

 ###Download Links

-**Please note**, the Beta is the current work in progress & I cannot guarantee that it is 100% stable!

-**Installing on Windows 8 will alert with SmartScreen, you should be able to "Run Anyway" until I can afford a proper certificate, there is no way around this!
+**Installing on Windows 8+ will alert with SmartScreen, you should be able to "Run Anyway" until I can afford a proper certificate, there is no way around this!
 After a couple of runs, the warning should stop**

 * [Stable Release - Click Here](http://releases.gallifreyapp.co.uk/download/modern/stable/setup.exe)
 * [Beta Release - Click Here](http://releases.gallifreyapp.co.uk/download/modern/beta/setup.exe)